facebookresearch/fairmotion/README.md

 The motion object can be manipulated in both modular and matrix forms.
 Here, we translate the object to a fixed global position `[1, 1, 1]` and select a time slice from frame `20` to frame `30`.
 ```
-from mocap_proceessing.ops import motion as motion_ops
+from fairmotion.ops import motion as motion_ops

 translated_motion = motion_ops.translate(motion, np.array([1, 1, 1]))
 sliced_motion = motion_ops.cut(translated_motion, 10, 20)